Human Activity Recognition in an Open World

-As noted earlier, it is well understood that the sampling of videos is often incomplete, but hopefully is representative of a subset of the possible videos.
-Given the space of class labels $y \in \MeasurableOutput$ is never complete in OWL, novel activity classes thus are possible in future encountered HAR video samples.
-As such, the learning of an optimal mapping of $\samplePredictorFunc$ from data persists over time in OWL where one of the class labels stands for the unknown classes.
+The formalization starts with defining a task.
+HAR is a classification task where the predictor learns a deterministic function $\samplePredictorFunc \in \{\PredictorFunc: \MeasurableInput \rightarrow \MeasurableOutput\}$ that maps from the visual space $\MeasurableInput$ to the space of human activity classes $\MeasurableOutput$.
+A predictor estimates this function from paired data samples $(x, y)$: a video sample $x \in \MeasurableInput$ and the most likely human activity class label $y \in \MeasurableOutput$.
+The paired spaces $(\MeasurableInput, \MeasurableOutput)$ form the system state space in which the task is performed and novelty may occur.
+Given the space of class labels $y \in \MeasurableOutput$ is never complete in OWL, novel activity classes may be encountered in future HAR video samples.
+As such, the problem of learning an optimal mapping $\samplePredictorFunc$ from data persists over time in OWL where one of the class labels stands for the unknown classes.
 This unknown class is used to represent the detection of novel classes.
-A HAR predictor's output space or prediction space $\PredSpace$ overlaps with the class space $\MeasurableOutput$.
+Novelty recognition can then identify distinct unknown classes from the detected novel classes through a semi-supervised learning approach.